 The communication procedure with the EPC is currently FFS.

-Step 3: The Fog Node updates the congestion level in the area.
+Step 3: The Edge/Fog Node updates the congestion level in the area.

-The Fog Node analyzes the list of UEs and generates a congestion level in the area.
-If the EPC supports NetworkStatus API over T8, the Fog Node can retrieve a network status report as specified in clause 7.8 of oneM2M TS-0026 [i.34], and use it for the analysis in combination with the list of the UEs.
+The Edge/Fog Node analyzes the list of UEs and generates a congestion level in the area.
+If the EPC supports NetworkStatus API over T8, the Edge/Fog Node can retrieve a network status report as specified in clause 7.8 of oneM2M TS-0026 [i.34], and use it for the analysis in combination with the list of the UEs.
 The congestion level might be indicated by an exact value (e.g. between 0 and 100) and/or by an abstracted value (e.g. High, Medium, Low).
-Then the Fog Node updates the congestion level with a corresponding time and day of the week in the area as needed.
+Then the Edge/Fog Node updates the congestion level with a corresponding time and day of the week in the area as needed.
 The procedure is currently FFS.

-Step 4: The Fog Node sends the updated data to Cloud Node once a day.
+Step 4: The Edge/Fog Node sends the updated data to Cloud Node once a day.

-The Fog Node sends the updated data generated in Step 3 to the Cloud Node once a day for storing as master data.
+The Edge/Fog Node sends the updated data generated in Step 3 to the Cloud Node once a day for storing as master data.
 In order to optimize the data transfer, Background Data Transfer as specified in clause 7.10 of oneM2M TS-0026 [i.34] or CMDH as specified in clause D.12 of oneM2M TS-0001 [i.33] may be used.

 General procedure for data transfer optimization using QoS/location

-This general procedure for optimizing data transfer of an UE is based on the Fog node retrieving 3GPP QoS, the congestion level and the data type, and determining an appropriate policy of data transfer.
+This general procedure for optimizing data transfer of an UE is based on the Edge/Fog Node retrieving 3GPP QoS, the congestion level and the data type, and determining an appropriate policy of data transfer.
 Figure 7.3.2.3-1 illustrates this procedure.
 Note that this is an informative figure for a procedure that seeks to allow for optimization of 3GPP services using service exposure that is under development.

 NOTE: The mapping of oneM2M nodes in Figure 7.3.2.3-1 is shown for study of future oneM2M implementation options.